Georgia Tech Yellow Jackets Logo

 • unique.

 It reflects everything the athletes want to convey to their rivals; for instance, the character displays confidence, fierceness, a fighting spirit, and readiness to step onto the playing field at any moment.
 Moreover, this version effectively captures a sense of dynamism not present in any previous emblems.
-Movement is shown through the wasp’s gestures—how it actively waves its arms, calling for action.
+Movement is conveyed through the wasp’s gestures, particularly in the active waving of its arms, calling for action.

 The minimalism of the Georgia Tech Yellow Jackets emblem is also evident in the absence of long inscriptions.
 The abbreviation “GT” replaces these modestly positioned in the lower left.
-It is designed as a monogram: the letters are connected and placed at different heights.
+It is designed as a monogram, with the letters connected and placed at varying heights.
 Rectangular serifs are retained, but the trimmed corners are gone and replaced by regular rounding.

 1999 – 2015